 4. Discuss and Provide Feedback: Conduct performance reviews to align expectations.

-Microsoft’s performance rating system increased productivity after a shift to more regular feedback and rating structures (Microsoft Insights, 2018).
+Microsoft’s insights in year 2018, performance rating system increased productivity after a shift to more regular feedback and rating structures.
 Use employee scorecards, performance review platforms, and goal completion data to quantify ratings.
 Lacking structured ratings results in “undefined feedback,” where goals are left unmeasured, affecting morale.
 Evaluating goal performance supports the strategic approach of “Breaking Apart Organizational Goals” to create manageable tasks.

 11. Break Apart Organizational Goals